imammuhtadi/react-native-bluetooth-low-energy/README.md

 # React Native Bluetooth Low Energy App

 This repository contains a React Native application for managing Bluetooth Low Energy (BLE) devices.
-It allows scanning, connecting, and interacting with BLE devices on Android.
+It allows scanning with BLE devices on Android.

 ---